shakfu/luajit_max/README.md

 # luajit_max

-luajit in a max/msp external
+Towards luajit use in a max/msp external